Het Loo Giltwood Mirror

-After removing the mirror plate and giltwood from the frame, the carvings, gilding, painting and lacquer work were repaired, cleaned and restored.
+After removing the mirror plate and giltwood from the frame, I repaired, cleaned and restored the carvings, gilding, painting and lacquer work.

 Lacquer Centre Table

-This Japanese "Monkey" centre table was purchased for Chatsworth House at the 1851 Great Exhibition, Crystal Palace London.
-The furry carved monkeys, dressed in brocade jackets, are holding up a silk covered carved tree trunk centre column and together they support a highly decorated, mother of pearl inlaid lacquer top.
+This Japanese "Monkey" centre table was exhibited at the 1851 Great Exhibition, The Crystal Palace, London.
+It was purchased by William Spencer Cavendish, the 6th Duke of Devonshire (1790-1858) for his home, Chatsworth House.
+The fur covered carved wood monkeys, are dressed in brocade jackets, and hold up a silk covered carved tree trunk column which supports a highly decorated Nagasaki-style mother of pearl inlaid lacquer top.

-Restorations included carving, fabric, fur, hair and plaster repair, decoration and lacquer work.
+Restorations included carving, fabric, fur, hair, papier mache, gesso and plaster repair, decoration and lacquer work.

-An Indian Rosewood, silver, copper and mother of pearl inlaid quatrefoil table by Italian cabinet maker Eugenio Quarti, circa 1900.
+An Indian Rosewood, pewter, copper and mother of pearl inlaid quatrefoil table by Italian cabinet maker Eugenio Quarti, circa 1900.
+Now exhibited in the Musée d'Orsay, Paris, France, Inventory number OAO 2077.

 General restoration included cabinet work, repaired and replaced metal and mother of pearl inlays, cleaning and hand polishing.